ejfhp/geotiffgo/README.md

-# cog-ex
+# Geotiff
-To access Cloud Optimized Geotiff in Go
+The idea is to buld a library to read geo data from geotiff